mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 >
 > [^time-100-ai]

-#### Mark Zuckerberg
+#### Mark Zuckerberg (CEO, Meta)

-##### On the benefits of AI to society
+##### On the beginning of the "AI age"

+> In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends. [^meta-superintelligence]

+##### On unlocking a better future with AI

-> It seems clear that in the coming years, AI will improve all our existing systems and enable the creation and discovery of new things that aren't imaginable today. … In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends. …
+> It seems clear that in the coming years, AI will improve all our existing systems and enable the creation and discovery of new things that aren't imaginable today. …
 >
 > \[S]uperintelligence has the potential to begin a new era of personal empowerment where people will have greater agency to improve the world in the directions they choose. …
 >